Mathematical models and time-frequency heat maps for surface gravity waves generated by thin ships: Discussion

 We now summarise the main conclusions of our study.
 For a standard Wigley hull, both Michell's thin ship theory and the Hogner model work well in terms of explicitly incorporating details of the hull surface without the challenge of solving for the details of the waterline (for detailed discussions about including waterline calculations in a boundary integral framework, see \cite{He2018,He2021}, for example), provided the hull itself is sufficiently thin \citep{Zhu2017a}.
 Further, these two models give rise to similar wave amplitude functions, except in the part of the domain near $\psi=\pi/2$ which is not physically important.
 In the context of studying wave responses in the time-frequency domain, Michell's thin ship theory has the advantage over the Hogner model in that the wave amplitude function $A(\psi)$ in (\ref{eq:stationary_phase_version}) can be written down exactly (see equations (\ref{eq:amplitudeM}) and (\ref{eq:thin_ship_amplitude})), greatly reducing the computational time and allowing for detailed analytical scrutiny.
 These and other properties are summarised in table~\ref{table1}.

-Using the formula (\ref{eq:thin_ship_amplitude}), we are able to devise a methodology for choosing parameters in the two-pressure model which involves selecting the Gaussian half-width and separation of the pressure distributions to match a root and local maximum of $|A(\psi)|$ with Michell's thin ship theory.
+Using the formula (\ref{eq:thin_ship_amplitude}), we are able to devise a methodology for choosing parameters in the symmetric two-pressure model which involves selecting the Gaussian half-width and separation of the pressure distributions to match a root and local maximum of $|A(\psi)|$ with Michell's thin ship theory.
 The novelty in our approach is based on our motivation to study minimal models that mimic the key features of more complicated models in the time-frequency domain, in particular via spectrograms.
 We are not motivated to mimic wave resistance, which is especially of interest for ship design and naval architecture, or to mimic transverse waves along the centreline, as these are not associated with the most distinct features of spectrograms.

 It is known from previous work that the most fundamental features of a spectrogram of a ship wake (namely the constant frequency branch, the sliding frequency branch and the fold connecting them) are reproduced by a very simple mathematical model with a single Gaussian pressure distribution applied to the surface \citep{Pethiyagoda2017,Pethiyagoda2018}.
 On the other hand, we demonstrate here how at least two pressure distributions are required to produce the important interference patterns that appear along the high intensity regions of the spectrogram from either Michell's thin ship model or experimental data.
 This minimum requirement was first hinted at the end of our previous study \citep{Pethiyagoda2018} and is broadly in the same spirit of other research involving two pressure distributions \citep{colen21,He2015,Li2018,Noblesse2014,Zhu2015}, although, importantly, those other studies did not involve detailed time-frequency analysis.